Grambling High Foundation

 How does Grambling High Foundation spend its money?

 Grambling High Foundation directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Grambling High Foundation tax-deductible?